jxwleong/altera-de1-processor/README.md

 The ***Control Unit (CU)*** is the component that direct the oprations of the processor based on the status signals such as instruction received from datapath.
 Based on the instruction received, it will send the corresponding control signals to perform the task.
 It normally control the memory and register (enable read/write operation or when to load the register).

-The ***Datapath (DP)*** consists of a combinations of functional units such as adder, subtractiontractor and memory.
+The ***Datapath (DP)*** consists of a combinations of functional units such as adder, subtractor and memory.
 It is used to perform data processing based on the control signals received from CU.
 Besides, it also send the instruction bits and neccesary status signals to help CU to send the correct control signals.
 <br/>

 #### <a name="io_signal"></a>I/O Signals